Embassy of the Philippines, Kuala Lumpur: Staff and activities

-The Philippine Embassy in Kuala Lumpur is headed by the Philippine ambassador to Malaysia, Charles C. Jose.
+The Philippine Embassy in Kuala Lumpur is headed by the Philippine ambassador to Malaysia, Maria Angela A. Ponce.

-Prior to being Ambassador, Jose, a career diplomat, was the spokesperson of the Department of Foreign Affairs.
-He was initially appointed to the position by President Benigno Aquino III, which was announced on January 23, 2016, less than four months before that year's presidential election, but was blocked two weeks later by Senator Juan Ponce Enrile while it was being debated by the Commission on Appointments (CA), reasoning that the appointment would be unfair to the incoming President who would be deprived of the opportunity to appoint whoever they may prefer.
-Although this reasoning was opposed by Senate President Franklin Drilon, the CA ultimately bypassed his appointment on procedural grounds, and Jose returned to his previous position until he was then reappointed by Aquino's successor, Rodrigo Duterte, on October 6, 2016.
-His appointment was then confirmed by the CA two weeks later, and he departed for Kuala Lumpur to assume his post on Black Saturday, April 15, 2017.

-The Embassy's activities center around providing to the needs and welfare of the large community of Overseas Filipino Workers and other Filipinos in Malaysia, a point made by those who have lived in the country.
+The embassy's activities center around providing to the needs and welfare of the large community of Overseas Filipino Workers and other Filipinos in Malaysia, a point made by those who have lived in the country.
 It continually monitors the situation of Filipino laborers entering Malaysia, particularly in the wake of the Lahad Datu standoff, while also warning those seeking employment in Malaysia to be vigilant against illegal recruitment.
-The Embassy has also helped facilitate the legalization of Filipinos who may be in Malaysia illegally, and cooperates with the Philippine Bureau of Immigration and other government agencies to regulate the flow of OFWs to Malaysia.
+The embassy has also helped facilitate the legalization of Filipinos who may be in Malaysia illegally, and cooperates with the Philippine Bureau of Immigration and other government agencies to regulate the flow of OFWs to Malaysia.

-In addition to providing consular assistance to the local Filipino community, the Embassy has also facilitated the furthering of cultural and educational ties between the Philippines and Malaysia, including hosting art exhibits by Mindanao-based Filipino artists, organizing food-themed events, and even forging official links with the University of Malaya.
+In addition to providing consular assistance to the local Filipino community, the embassy has also facilitated the furthering of cultural and educational ties between the Philippines and Malaysia, including hosting art exhibits by Mindanao-based Filipino artists, organizing food-themed events, and even forging official links with the University of Malaya.